-In 1899, 11-year-old Clessie Lyle Cummins built his first steam engine.
+First, in 1899, 11-year-old Clessie Lyle Cummins built his first steam engine.
 As a young man, he became a mechanic, and in 1911 he suggested ways to help improve the speed of the Marmon Wasp, the car that won the Indianapolis 500.

-In 1919 William G. Irwin provided Cummins with the financial backing to open Cummins Engine Company in Columbus.
+Next, in 1919 William G. Irwin provided Cummins with the financial backing to open Cummins Engine Company in Columbus.
 Cummins developed an engine using technology designed by Rudolf Diesel.

-Beginning in the 1930s, William Irwin’s great-nephew, J. Irwin Miller, led the company as it grew to become an international leader in engine manufacturing.
+So, beginning in the 1930s, William Irwin’s great-nephew, J. Irwin Miller, led the company as it grew to become an international leader in engine manufacturing.
 A real boom in prosperity for the business occurred during World War II and in its aftermath.